Articles about the future of classic keyboards, membrane keypads and silicone keypads

 In addition to the common screen printing process, digital printing is particularly suitable for the realization of color gradients and for prototypes and small series.
 Specially embossed foils can even be used to achieve metallic effects such as brushed stainless steel or anodised aluminium.
 Another advantage compared to display solutions is that the printed surface, as well as optionally integrated LED status displays, can also be seen from a viewing angle rotated by 180°.

-The front foil can be equipped with an antibacterial coating for applications in the medical sector and areas with high hygienic requirements.
-This antimicrobial polyester kills or inhibits bacterial growth and provides constant protection against bacterial contamination. functional elements of membrane keyboard are the lower switching foil with the printed conductors, LEDs, switching points and the connection lug located on it, as well as the upper switching foil with the contact surfaces.
+For applications in the medical sector and areas with high hygiene requirements, the Front film with an antibacterial coating This antimicrobial polyester kills or inhibits bacterial growth and provides constant protection against bacterial contamination.
+Functional elements of the membrane keypad are the lower switching foil with the printed conductors, LEDs, switching points and the connection lug located on it, as well as the upper switching foil with the contact surfaces.

-Backlight options vary depending on application-specific requirements.
-In darkened working environments in particular, illuminated keypads are necessary in order to find important functions without any problems.
-Key embossing can provide additional support here.
-LEDs can be integrated very easily into the existing switch membrane or, if required, be integrated into an additional LED switch membrane.
-Special adhesives and sealing materials are used to ensure the function of the LED even in harsh environments with strong vibrations, for example.
+Depending on the application-specific requirements, the Backlight optionsg.
+Illuminated keypads are particularly necessary in dimly lit work environments to easily locate important functions.
+Embossed keypads can provide additional support here.
+LEDs can be easily integrated into the existing keypad or, if necessary, incorporated into an additional LED keypad.
+Special adhesives and sealing materials are used to ensure the LEDs function even in harsh environments with, for example, strong vibrations.

-The backlighting of a membrane keyboard can be done by using LGF (Light Guide Film).
-The typical flat design and flexibility are retained.
-With LGF technology, LEDs are placed on the edge in a very thin (0,1 – 0,2 mm), highly refractive film.
-Due to the high refraction of light, depending on the size of the membrane keyboard, only very few LEDs are required for homogeneous illumination.
+The backlighting of a membrane keypad can through the Use of LGF (Light Guide Film) The typical flat design and flexibility are retained.
+With LGF technology, LEDs are embedded at the edge of a very thin (0,1–0,2 mm), highly refractive film.
+Due to the high light refraction, depending on the size of the membrane keypad, only a very few LEDs are required for homogeneous illumination.
 Each key can be backlit in different colors.

 In contrast to EL backlighting, LGF technology does not require a high-frequency AC voltage source.
 A special feature are labels with a disappearing effect.
 This is an inscription that cannot be seen when the keyboard is not illuminated and is only visible when it is illuminated.
 This allows a clear ON / OFF mode to be signaled.

-Another benefit of the membrane keyboard is the tactile feedback to the user.
-Snap disks provide a noticeable tactile feeling when activated and, depending on the version, an audible “crack” sound.
-This direct feedback reduces file entry errors.
-The metal snap disks are available in a wide variety of sizes, shapes and actuation forces and are preferred for applications with a high number of actuations.
-Membrane keypads without metal domes can also have tactile feedback using an embossed design.
+Another benefit of the membrane keypad is the tactile feedback to the user.
+Snap domes provide a noticeable tactile sensation when actuated and, depending on the model, an audible "click."
+This direct feedback reduces file entry errors. metal domes are available in a variety of Sizes, shapes and actuation forces and are preferred for applications with a high number of actuations.
+Membrane keyboards without metal snap domes can also provide tactile feedback by using an embossed design.

-The embossing can be done on the decorative foil as well as on the upper switch foil.
-There is the possibility of button, dome and edge embossing with which very ergonomic button shapes can be realized.
-Embossed keys also have the effect of finger guidance.
-Keys get a particularly elegant look with a high-quality epoxy coating, which gives the key a three-dimensional appearance.
-The combination of snap disks and button embossing is common.
+The embossing can be done on both the decorative foil and the upper switching foil.
+Key, dome and edge embossing These allow for highly ergonomic key shapes.
+Embossed keys also provide finger guidance.
+Keys are given a particularly sophisticated look by applying a high-quality epoxy coating, which gives the key a three-dimensional appearance.
+The combination of snap domes and key embossing is common.

 Silicone surface - the hybrid keyboard

-In addition to the tried-and-tested variants made of different layers of film placed one on top of the other, there is the option of replacing the upper polyester film with a silicone surface.
-This silicone cover with keys can be laminated onto the circuit pack of a normal membrane keyboard as a pure actuation layer.
-The resulting hybrid of classic membrane keyboard and silicone keymat gives scope to combine the advantages of the individual input solutions in one keyboard.
-With the silicone surface, a three-dimensional design can be realized, a point at which the membrane keyboard is naturally severely limited.
-This makes it possible to have protruding keys with free shapes, guide elements such as separate rings around a key, Braille labels or cursor keys.
-At the same time, the surface is visually and haptically enhanced.
+In addition to the proven variants of different, superimposed film layers, there is the option of replacing the upper polyester film with a silicone surface.
+Silicone cover with buttons can be laminated as a pure actuation layer onto the circuit package of a normal membrane keypad.
+The resulting Hybrid of classic membrane keypad and silicone keymat gives scope to combine the advantages of the individual input solutions in one keyboard.

-If more functionality or a more complex operating menu is desired, a combination of membrane keyboard and modern Touchscreen solutions .
+If more functionality or a more complex operating menu is desired, a combination of membrane keypad and modern Touchscreen solutions .

 silicone keymat